ronnymedina/Pagination-api/README.md

   maximumLimit?: number|string;
   url?: string;
 }
 ```
 - If `page` is empty or invalid by default page is 1.
 - If `limit` is empty or invalid by default page is 50.
+The `limit` is always less than.
-- `maximumLimit` by default is 50.
+- `maximumLimit` by default is 50. always try to pass a safe value and avoid making a big query.
 - `url` If pass url it shows the next and previous properties.
 ```js
 import buildPaginator from 'pagination-apis';